michelpl/ecommerce/README.md

 ## Description

-This is an E-commerce cart api that receives requests for cart updates
+This is an E-commerce cart api that receives requests for cart updates.

+You can find the gRpc client on this [repository]("https://github.com/michelpl/ecommerce-discount-client")

 ## Requirements